 Alpe d'Huez ski resort and outdoor activities

 Most of the Alpe d'Huez resort is between 1500 metres and 3300 metres above sea level with most of the skiing above 1900 metres altitude.
-There are more than 250 kilometres of ski-runs reached by 80 ski lifts, and the 120 pistes include 38 green, 32 blue, 34 red and 16 black runs (including Sarenne, which at 11 kilometres is among the longest ski piste in the world).
-There are also a snowpark, half-pipe and other related snow activities.
+There are more than 250 kilometres of ski-runs reached by 80 ski lifts, and the 133 pistes include 43 green, 34 blue, 40 red and 16 black runs (including Sarenne, which at 11 kilometres is among the longest ski runs in the world).

-The resort itself is extensive and offers a wide range of accommodation, and all facilities including ample aprés-ski bars and restaurants to keep you entertained.
+The resort itself is extensive and offers a wide range of accommodation, and all facilities including numerous aprés-ski bars and restaurants to keep you entertained.
 There is also the unique Palais des Sports where you will find lots of regular sports such as a gym, basketball, tennis, archery and a climbing wall and many others.

 And if you are a lot more brave than me you can even try ice-diving near Alpe d'Huez - diving under the ice of Lake Besson to admire an underwater spectacle of fabulous ice-formations (so they tell me)!